retorquere/zotero-better-bibtex/CONTRIBUTING.md

-# Getting support for the ZotPlus plugins
+# Getting support for Better BibTeX

 Before all else, ***thank you for taking the time for submitting an issue***, and I'm sorry that I've probably interrupted your flow.